EQT

 Surveys and Permitting

-We assess all our operating sites for biodiversity risks — including those related to wetlands, ground stability, drainage systems, and endangered species — prior to any site development.
-We work with a third-party surveying and mapping team to assess sites and create wetland delineation reports.
-We also conduct geotechnical surveys to develop construction plans that minimize the risk of slope failure and use soil investigation surveys to confirm that our operations will not strain stormwater systems or contribute to flooding.
-These surveys allow us to safely begin construction without significantly impacting the land.
+• Conducting geotechnical surveys to develop construction plans that minimize the risk of slope failure and use soil investigation surveys to confirm that our operations will not strain stormwater systems or contribute to flooding.

-Bats, snakes, mussels, and Northeastern Bullrush (a plant species) are the most common federally identified endangered species found within our operating areas.
-We conduct studies in coordination with the U.S. Fish and Wildlife Service (FWS) and state wildlife resource agencies to determine whether threatened or endangered species exist in a region prior to commencing operations.
-If identified, we postpone development until appropriate mitigation activities — in consultation with a biologist — are completed.
+We also conduct studies in coordination with the U.S. Fish and Wildlife Service (FWS) and state wildlife resource agencies to determine whether threatened or endangered species exist in a region prior to commencing operations.
+Bats, clams, and Northeastern Bulrush (a plant species) are the most common federally identified endangered species found within our operating areas.
+If a threatened or endangered species is identified, we postpone development until appropriate mitigation activities — in consultation with a biologist — are completed.
 We also use various domestic environmental registries such as the Pennsylvania Natural Heritage Program and the U.S. FWS Information for Planning and Consultation tool to identify potential impacts to threatened, endangered, and special concern species or resources near proposed areas of operation.
 We make it a priority to avoid disturbing these species and habitats; where this is not possible, we work with appropriate federal and state agencies to develop and execute protection plans.
-Plans can include implementation of artificial structures such as bat boxes, artificial bark, and species relocation if required.
+Plans can include implementation of artificial structures such as bat boxes, artificial bark, and species relocation, if required.

 Ongoing Monitoring of Active Sites